saheerb/ci-test/docs/index.md

 ```
 (This may install any required dependencies automatically.)

-* set up your environment using `git config` to get your user.name, user.email, etc.  set up
+* set up your environment using `git config` to get your user.name, user.email, etc.
 * create your UsersGuide working directory and navigate to it.
 * Back in the Gerrit dashboard for the Users Guide, [found here](https://review.trustedfirmware.org/admin/repos/ci/tf-ci-users-guide), click on the `SSH` tab.
 * On this page, copy the git clone example entry found in the `Clone with commit-msg hook` field.
 This will be used on your local machine to clone the document that you can edit.